bkiefer/vonda/ReadMe.md

   mvn install
   ```

-There is also a visual debugger/GUI for VOnDA: https://github.com/yoshegg/rudibugger
+There is also a [visual debugger/GUI](https://github.com/yoshegg/rudibugger) for VOnDA.

+The [vonda-nlp](https://github.com/bkiefer/vonda-nlp) github repository contains an example use of rasa NLP for a more sophisticated NLU.
+More NL componentes are planned to be added there.

 ## Documentation